doc-ai/TensorIODemoIOS/README.md

 1. Run `pod install`
 2. Open `TensorIODemoIOS.xcworkspace` using XCode
 3. Run the app
-4. Add the phenomenal-face.tiobundle into your XCode project
+4. Add the phenomenal-face.tiobundle into your XCode project (within the TensorIODemoIOS folder)

 ## How to use the app
 1. Take a selfie